 For answers to frequently asked questions, please check out our COVID-19 FAQ.

 We are using all available tools to screen our patients before they arrive, so that we can confirm that they do in fact have an emergency or urgent need, that they do not fall into a high-risk travel group, are not symptomatic specific to a respiratory infection, or have not had close contact with someone who falls into either of these categories.
 On passing these initial screens, on arrival, patients will undergo a second, more thorough screen, and have their temperature taken.
 These actions allow us to best keep any pathogens out of the practice..

-We have re-engineered and renovated our building to meet standards described in CSA-Z8000-18 and other Negative Pressure HVAC Airborne Isolation Infection Control (AIIR) guidelines.
-This significant investment, along with enhanced infection control and patient flow adjustments, uses the technologies and processes found in modern Canadian hospitals to contain, control, and eliminate aerosolized pathogens.
+We have renovated our building to meet standards described in CSA-Z8000-18 HVAC Airborne Isolation Infection Control (AIIR) guidelines.
+This HVAC system, along with infection control and patient flow adjustments, uses the technologies and processes found in some Canadian hospitals to contain, control, and eliminate aerosolized pathogens.
 We have considered, invested and installed this technology not just in our clinical areas, but in all areas of the practice.
 After all, it is all of our sons, and daughters, and wives and husbands and parents and grandparents and children that will be visiting.

 Summary: We have outfitted our teams and patients alike with the facility, tools and training, needed to make sure that they don’t take a trip to the dentist home with them.
 Yes, we are here to treat your dental needs, but keeping our teams, patients, and the community at large free from the virus is our #1 priority.

 Thank you, and please take good Care.